TIT8/BLE-sensor_PDM-microphone/README.md

 ## Pros and cons of speech recognition task

 ➕ This approach is working very well: collecting audio samples, sending them to a serial device that manages the connection with the Wit.Ai API and takes action based on the transcribed text.
-The Wit.Ai AI performs incredibly well, being trained by Meta and **you could also train it to better recognize your keywords**.
+The Wit.Ai AI performs incredibly well, being trained by Meta, and **you could also train it to better recognize your keywords**.
 So it's very reliable.

 ➖ However, latency is the primary issue; for instance, when I say "accendi luce," it takes 1-2 seconds before the light turns on (though without errors, it does always turn on! :mechanical_arm:).